paganotoni/doco/docs/The CLI/installation.md

 go install github.com/paganotoni/doco@latest
 ```

-## Usage

-The Doco CLI has a few commands that will help you generate the static website from your markdown files.
+This will install the Doco CLI in your `$GOPATH/bin` folder.
+You can also download the binary from the [releases page](https://github.com/paganotoni/doco/releases).